philipturner/home-built-stm/README.md

 _The chips after desoldering.
 All of them are upside-down, so any leads point out of the page.
 For the SOT-23-5, one of the leads has an excessive amount of solder._

+Notes when walking through JiviBoard soldering:
-After the JiviBoard is within 1 cm of the correct place under the stencil, put the knobs in the closest to halfway across the rail.
+- After the JiviBoard is within 1 cm of the correct place under the stencil, put the knobs in the closest to halfway across the rail.
 Only a small subset of all holes are threaded, which is an issue.
-Move it into position before completely locking it down Current jig is within 1 mm of correct; align it as well as you can by yourself Nevermind, it just got corrected to good enough
+- Move it into position before completely locking it down
+- Current jig is within 1 mm of correct; align it as well as you can by yourself
+- Nevermind, it just got corrected to good enough
-Worry about the RP2040, the smallest pitch on the board.
+- Worry about the RP2040, the smallest pitch on the board.
 If that’s aligned, everything else should be fine.
-Don’t allow any dried solder on the large spatula.
+- Don’t allow any dried solder on the large spatula.
 People often don’t like it because hard to apply a lot of pressure, so you can use the same tools (squeegee) you’ve already used by hand instead.
-Haven’t noticed a big difference using the lead-free type 3 solder paste on this tiny pitched board, compared to the leaded type 6 solder paste.
+- Haven’t noticed a big difference using the Pb-free type 3 solder paste on this tiny pitched board, compared to the Pb-containing type 6 solder paste.
-Board might stick to the stencil, sign that solder paste got underneath the stencil Try to clean up bridged pads on the RP2040 with the dental pick Assemble smallest parts first and biggest parts last, but your preference.
-About whether you can get parts on without them blocking each other.
+- Board might stick to the stencil, sign that solder paste got underneath the stencil
+- Try to clean up bridged pads on the RP2040 with the dental pick
+- Assemble smallest parts first and biggest parts last, but it's your preference.
+It's about whether you can get parts on without them blocking each other.
+This board is relatively flat (1 mm), so the order of parts doesn't matter much.

+Additional notes before I practice assembling the board:
-Try pasting 3 boards in a batch, choosing the best.
+- Try pasting 3 boards in a batch, choosing the best.
 Send a picture to him of the microscope image before putting parts on.
 To validate.
-Don’t forget to clean off the stencil when done, susceptible to dried solder paste.
+- Don’t forget to clean off the stencil when done, susceptible to dried solder paste.
-When done with the frame, take it off and put it on the ground.
+- When done with the frame, take it off and put it on the ground.
-Never put a board upside down in the oven after parts from the top side have already been soldered.
+- Never put a board upside down in the oven after parts from the top side have already been soldered.
 Parts might fall off, depending on surface tension of the solder.
-Wipe off the knobs and screws holding the PCB as well, people manage to get solder paste in them.
+- Wipe off the knobs and screws holding the PCB as well, people manage to get solder paste in them.
-The 2nd microscope actually does work, just have to plug in the monitor.
+- The 2nd microscope actually does work, just have to plug in the monitor.
-Green board: resistors might de-solder
+- Green board: resistors might de-solder
-Expect a PDF about the JiviBoard today
+- Expect a PDF about the JiviBoard today
+- I can leave a half-assembled board in the fridge, and return to it the following day.
+The solder paste shouldn't dry up.

+TODO: Check for spelling errors in the last several entries with an AI grammar checker tool.